Basics of Network Visualization

 coords

-net_u, gmode = "graph",
+undirected_example_net, gmode = "graph",

-label = network.vertex.names( net_u )
+label = network.vertex.names( undirected_example_net )

 )

-# Show the vertex coordinates.
+# Show the vertex coordinates

 coords